 This Report Period To Date

 Total Projected Budget from All Sources N/A 11,897,000

 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 11,495,000

 Program Funds Drawdown 0 0

 Obligated CDBG DR Funds 0 11,495,000

 Expended CDBG DR Funds 0 0

 Match Contributed 0 0

 Program Income Received 0 0

 Program Income Drawdown 0 0

 Performance Measures

-This Report Period Cumulative Actual Total / Ex
+This Report Period s Report Period Cumulative Actual Total / Expected

 Low Mod Total Low Mod Total

 of Businesses 0 0 0 0/0 0/0 0/2,056

 of Persons benefitting 0 0 0 0/1,630 0/2,694 0/11,086

-LMDC funds will support the development and improvement of parks and open spaces along Fulton Corridor through the Fulton Corridor Open Space program, a component of the Fulton Corridor Revitalization Program.
+PROJECT DESCRIPTION: LMDC has allocated \$11,495,000 to the City of New York Department of Parks and Recreation through a subrecipient agreement for the Fulton Corridor Open Spaces Program.
+This project will develop and improve parks and open spaces along the Fulton Corridor and is a component of the Fulton Corridor Revitalization Program.
 Titanic Memorial Park will be refurbished to become an improved gateway to the South Street Seaport, through improved seating and landscaping.
 Pearl Street Playground will be renovated and expanded to pedestrianize Little Pearl Street, to become a more welcoming area for children and families.
-DeLury Square is a new 10,900 sq/ft park at Fulton and Gold Streets - which The City would acquire to create the proposed park configuration - including a lawn, planted areas, a pond and fountain, sitting areas, fencing, and other improvements.
-A new children's playground will be created at Burling Slip and would create 22,000 square feet of public open space. --ALLOCATION IN PAP-- PAP 12 indicates that between \$11,000,000 and \$12,500,000 (of the \$38,000,000 allocated to the Fulton Corridor Revitalization Program) will be used for the Fulton Corridor Open Space program.
+DeLury Square is a new 10,900 sq/ft park at Fulton and Gold Streets.
+The City has acquired a parcel of land to create the proposed park configuration of DeLury Square, which includes a lawn, planted areas, a pond and fountain, sitting areas, fencing, and other improvements.
+A new children's playground will be created at Burling Slip and will create 22,000 square feet of public open space.
+PROPOSED BENEFICIARIES: The Fulton Corridor Revitalization Program will provide needed public investment in the Fulton Corridor, benefiting the growing residential population, businesses and retailers, and area office workers and visitors to the WTC Site and the South Street Seaport.
+SELECTION OF BENEFICIARIES: The Fulton Corridor is a major artery in Lower Manhattan, connecting the rebuilt World Trade Center site and Battery Park City to the Seaport and the soon to be developed East River Esplanade.
+The Open Space Program will improve two existing opens spaces and create two new open spaces for the area.